 - Come – My dogs LOVE when they are told to come over, they RUN with joy.
 Why?
 Because I have so heavily praised and rewarded this one.
 When I’m at a park or on a hike with my dogs if I call them to come I need them come then, what if there is something up ahead I need them to avoid?
 Or even at a friend’s house and it’s time to leave, I need my dogs to come when called.

 - Crate training – I’m a huge fan of crate training and when done properly a dog can love their crate (I often find Maggie sleeping in hers).
 It’s one of the easiest ways to potty train a new puppy, to keep them from destroying or chewing things when not in your sight, and a great way to avoid or fix separation anxiety.
 It’s also a nice safe quiet place they can go when they are scared, uncomfortable, not feeling well and just need some alone time (I wish I had a crate sometimes).
 Below is part 1 of our 3 part crate training series.
-We have a multipart series on YouTube for this, below is part 1.
+We have an entire blog post and 3 part video series on this including potty training, below is part 1.

 - Touch – This is a fun one, I teach my dogs to touch my hand with their nose, it seems silly, but I use it so much!
 If I need to bring my dogs closer to me it brings them close by, it’s useful when teaching a healing walk, to get them to approach something I want them to get their fear over.
 It’s also a nice way to get my dogs to learn certain directions, stretch themselves out, and gain body awareness.
 It’s a behavior I use a lot as my pets get older and we transition to other behaviors as well.